NCEAS offers several VTC options, that also can serve as excellent audio conferencing options if you don't have (or turn off) your Webcam.

 In addition, for ad-hoc conferences with smaller numbers of participants, we recommend using either:

 both of which offer free, high-quality audio- and video- conferencing suitable for both personal and professional use.
-You can sign up for free accounts on Skype and Google in a matter of minutes, and easily create your own ad-hoc conferences well-suited to small to medium groups (recommended <8 participants).
+You can use your existing NCEAS Google Apps account, or sign up for free accounts on Skype and Google in a matter of minutes, and easily create your own ad-hoc conferences well-suited to small to medium groups up to 10 (Skype) or 15 (Google Hangouts) users.
 These two services enable individuals to initiate conference calls whenever they wish, without requiring advance scheduling through NCEAS staff.

-NCEAS now has one single-host (Organizer), 25 user maximum account for GoToMeeting.
+NCEAS has two single-host (Organizer), 25 user maximum (6 video + 19 audio users) accounts for GoToMeeting.

-Anyone with the above Account Name/Password has Organizer status by default, and can Host a Meeting, or Log-in and Schedule a Meeting.
-Dedicated apps also exist for accomplishing this without going to the Web site.
+Anyone with the above Organizer Seat/Password has Organizer status by default, and can Host a Meeting, or Log-in and Schedule a Meeting.
+We typically schedule a meeting in Google Calendar (GC), see below.

 Once a meeting is scheduled, a unique ID is provided for that meeting, looking something like: 100-900-700